Mohammadloni/Deep-PxAF/README.md

-# Accurate Detection of Paroxysmal Atrial Fibrillation with Certified-GAN and Neural Architecture Search
+# Deep-PxAF: Accurate Detection of Paroxysmal Atrial Fibrillation with Certified-GAN and Neural Architecture Search

-This paper presents the results of a novel machine learning method for detecting Paroxysmal Atrial Fibrillation (Deep-PxAF), a pathological characteristic of Electrocardiogram (ECG) that can lead to fatal conditions such as heart attack.
+This paper presents the results of a novel machine learning method for detecting Paroxysmal Atrial Fibrillation (Deep-PxAF), a pathological characteristic of Electrocardiogram (ECG) that can lead to fatal conditions such as heart attacks.
 To enhance the learning process, this method involves a Generative Adversarial Network (GAN) along with a Neural Architecture Search (NAS) in the data preparation and classifier optimization phases.

 Following is a snippet of key results.
 ![results_table](docs/images/Results.jpeg)

+Our results have been published in Nature Scientific Reports.
+Paper: https://www.nature.com/articles/s41598-023-38541-8

 ## Installation
 First, clone the repository.